-When we think of sustainability, we look at what will help us thrive for another three generations; how we can continue to farm the best quality grapes while sustaining our business and our land, all while enriching the lives of those that work here.
+When we think of sustainability, we look at what will help us thrive for another three generations; how we can continue to farm the best quality grapes while sustaining our business and our land, all while enriching the lives of those that work here and those that enjoy our wines around the world.
 With that important context, we consider our estate as an integrated vineyard and winery ecosystem and focus on the following elements to build resilience within it.

 Emphasizing biodiversity in our vineyard uses the power of nature to bring balance and stability.
 We have placed nesting boxes for bluebirds, owls, and bats around the vineyard.
 All of these species are native to the area and play important roles as natural predators.
 Bats and bluebirds are voracious insectivores, doing their part to keep our insect populations in check.
 With over a dozen active owl boxes on property, our gopher and field mouse populations are also kept in balance, considering that one family of barn owls will eat as many as 2,400 rodents in a year!
 Additionally, the large oak and walnut trees across the property are great perches for other birds of prey such as kestrels and red-tailed hawks who cast their watchful eyes over the vineyard during the daytime hours.
 Down the vineyard rows, we maintain cover crops which provide habitat for beneficial insects, spiders, jackrabbits, and more, all of whom play important roles in our ecosystem.
 On the north edge of our Main Ranch, we have carefully restored a section of Dry Creek so that it remains a habitat for native aquatic species.
 Up at our Hillspring vineyard, most of our property – more than 100 acres – is kept entirely wild as native oak woodland replete with local species of flora and fauna.